enocean-js/node-enocean/README.md

 # node-enocean
 an enocean implementation for node.js
+this is still in pre-alpha state, so don't expect too much ;-)
 ##installation
 ```
 npm install node-enocean